I challenge the notion that "nothing

 "The essential quality that makes suggestion work is

 faith-prestige.
-Once that's established, the rest comes easy. ...Faith-prestige can exist on a very large scale."
+Once that's established, the rest comes

+day. ...Faith-prestige can exist on a very large scale."

-He goes on to say, "Most people are much more susceptible to validate our own feelings, forced by
+He goes on to say, "Most people are much more susceptible

+response seems to validate our own feelings, forced by

 hundreds or thousands of crowd members that a particular

 I would contend that as an audience member in a church or